kylegoetz/unisonweb-org/src/data/docs/language-reference/README.md

 ### Comments

 A line comment starts with `--` and is followed by any sequence of characters.
-A line that contains a comment can’t contain anything other than a comment and whitespace.
-Line comments are currently ignored by Unison.
+Once Unison code is added to the codebase by issuing an `add` command while running `ucm`, line comments are removed.

 Multi-line comments are supported by starting a comment block with `{-` and ending it with `-}`.